 A Marital Agreement is an agreement that sets forth both (1) under what conditions you’d be willing to resume the marital relationship (say, a mutual agreement to attend marriagecounseling, regular date nights, etc), and (2) how your assets and liabilities would be divided in the event that you do ultimately decide to end your marriage.

 Entering into a marital agreement, though, doesn’t mean you’re separated – in fact, it essentially means the opposite.
 Though it takes a lot of guesswork out of the separation agreement for you later on, you’ll still have to formally recognize a date of separation later.

 When are you separated?
 The analysis is the same here: when both (1) one of you has formed an intent to end the marriage, and (2) you stop cohabitating.
 That’s really not the case if you’re still hoping to save the marriage but, again, that shouldn’t stop you from doing everything you can to try.

 If I'm considering separation, or I'm already legally separated, what advice would you give me?

 Divorce is never a decision that is undertaken lightly, and most women feel plagued with guilt.
 Did I try hard enough?
 Should I just stick it out?
 What about the kids?

 If you’re considering a separation, there are a lot of resources out there to help you make the best decision possible.

 Don’t be afraid to gather information.
-It’s not like opening Pandora’s Box, and you’re going to unleash all sorts of things that you didn’t intend to unleash.
 The more informed you are, the better your decisions will be.
 Learning more about the divorce process in Virginia, what you can expect, and what difference it will make for your financial bottom line doesn’t mean that you can’t decide to save your marriage later on, if that’s the right decision for you.